|

 scanning of the road, checking your rear view mirror, noting escape

-routes when boxed in on the highway, etc....?
-The moment we
+routes when boxed in on the highway, and other driving safety

 start

-trying to text message, even the most simple and quick notes, all of
+trying to type, even the most simple and quick notes, all of

 that goes out the window!
 Some people will feverishly argue